blase147/luxury-cars-frontend/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Hello React Frontend <a name="about-the-project"></a>
-**Homely-frontend** is an implemention of a connection between Ruby on Rails back-end and React front-end.
-[Homely-backend](https://github.com/soulemanou-software/luxury-cars-backend) handles the backend API, and [Hello React Frontend](https://github.com/blase147/luxury-cars-frontend) handles the frontend UI to display a random greeting message.
+**luxury-cars-frontend** is an implemention of a connection between Ruby on Rails back-end and React front-end. [luxury-cars-backend](https://github.com/soulemanou-software/luxury-cars-backend) handles the backend API, and [luxury-cars-frontend](https://github.com/blase147/luxury-cars-frontend) handles the frontend UI to display Luxury cars for rent, my reservations when logged in, add cars and delete cars navigations on the homepage.

 ## Kanban Board

-We are a team of 4 members.
+We are a team of 3 members.

 - [Chukwuma Paul Mosanya](https://github.com/blase147)
 - [Billal Chami](https://github.com/bill7pearl)